mebecker/NVIDIA-Omniverse-Azure-Operations-Twin/README.md

 ```

+>[!TIP]
-These files are needed in the following steps, and also need to be modified to accommodate your installation environment.
+>Note: Create a copy of the templates folder called working.
+Modify the templated samples files in this folder to accommodate your installation environment.

 ### Create Kubernetes Namespace